• Skip to primary navigation

 Instructions

-Make 2 pie crusts from directions below.
+Make 2 pie crusts from the directions below.

 Mix peaches, sugar, cornstarch, lemon juice, and cinnamon together and pour this into the prepared pie crust.